KataTech/scaling-LLM-persuasion/data_analysis/README.md

 # Future Directions
 - An interesting question would be whether we can meaningfully distinguish between AI and human generated persuasion messages.
 However, this dataset only contains 10 human-written messages so we cannot do that at this time.
+- Our automatic persuasion strategy annotation procedure in `classify.py` is extremely coarse.
+Visual inspection of `strategies_scatter_plot/residual_embeddings_central_vs_peripheral.html` reveals that this classification (as in `llm_responses_labeled.csv`) may not be reliable.
+If you hover over the points, you get to see which strategies they are labeled with.
+Many (if not most) of the points are labeled with multiple strategies.
+It would be good to refine this labeling in the future, or adopt an uncertainty quantification approach, e.g. prediction-powered inference.
+- Our regression procedure can also certainly be improved upon in (1).

 # References
 - Movva, R., Peng, K., Garg, N., Kleinberg, J., & Pierson, E. (2025).
 Sparse Autoencoders for Hypothesis Generation.
 In Proceedings of the 42nd International Conference on Machine Learning (ICML).